Genomicsplc/variantkey/README.md

                                           ALT:   G
 ```

-In VCF files the variant normalization can be performed using the '[vt](https://genome.sph.umich.edu/wiki/Vt#Normalization)' software tool with the command:
+In VCF files the variant normalization can be performed using the [vt](https://genome.sph.umich.edu/wiki/Vt#Normalization) software tool with the command:

 ```
     vt normalize decomposed.vcf -m -r genome.fa -o normalized.vcf
 ```

-This library contains a function to normalize a bialleic variants against the reference genome.
-The normalize function also support allele flipping.
+#### Normalization Function

+Individual bialleic variants can be normalized using the `normalize_variant` function provided by this library.
+The `normalize_variant` function has the ability to check the consistency of the variant against the genome reference and flip the alleles if required.

+The genome reference binary file can be obtained from a FASTA file using the `resources/tools/fastabin.sh` script.
+This script only extract the first 25 sequences for chromosomes 1 to 22, X, Y and MT.
+The first line of the binary fasta file contains the index composed by 26 blocks of 32 bit numbers, one for each of the 25 chromosomes plus one to indicate the end of the file.
+Each index number represents the file byte offset of the corresponding chromosome sequence.
+The index is followed by 25 lines, one for each chromosome sequence.

 ## VariantKey Format